Martin Edwards (author): Crime fiction

 His first novel, All the Lonely People, introduced Liverpool lawyer Harry Devlin and was published in 1991, earning a nomination for the John Creasey Memorial Dagger for best first crime novel of the year.
 In 2012 the book was republished by Arcturus in its series of Crime Classics, while Yesterday's Papers was reissued as an Arcturus Crime Classic in 2013.
+The book featured in Cambridge University Library’s Murder by the Book Exhibition in 2024 as one of the one hundred landmark titles in British detective fiction: ‘As both novelist and historian, Edward’s contribution to crime fiction is immense…His Harry Devlin series broke boundaries in its portrayal of a Liverpool lawyer in the early 1990s.
+Each book carries the authority of his own legal background and a deep compassion for its subjects.’
 To date, Edwards has written eight novels about Devlin; the most recent is Waterloo Sunset.

 The Coffin Trail was the first of eight books set in the Lake District (The Lake District Mysteries) featuring Detective Chief Inspector Hannah Scarlett and historian Daniel Kind; it was short-listed for the Theakston's Old Peculier Award for best crime novel of 2006.
 The Arsenic Labyrinth was short-listed for the Lakeland Book of the Year Award in 2008.
-Edwards has also written a stand-alone novel of psychological suspense, Take My Breath Away, and completed The Lazarus Widow by the late Bill Knox.
+Edwards has also published a stand-alone novel of psychological suspense, Take My Breath Away, and completed The Lazarus Widow by the late Bill Knox.In 2016, he was commissioned by the British Library to write an additional solution to Anthony Berkeley’s The Poisoned Chocolates Case.
 2008 also saw the publication of his first historical novel, Dancing for the Hangman, a fictional account of the life and misadventures of Hawley Harvey Crippen.
 Writing in Historical Noir, Barry Forshaw said it was “a book to make readers wish that the versatile Edwards might tackle the historical crime genre more often.”
+In 2025, he published a standalone puzzle mystery, Miss Winter in the Library with a Knife, which was shortlisted for the Cob and Pen award for best crime novel.